Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 # Azure VMware Solution Well-Architected Framework: Operational Procedures

-The objective of this section is to establish the operational framework for the Azure VMware Solution, along with the applications within the Software Defined Datacenter (SDDC).
-Standard operating procedures (SOPs) are documented processes for managing a workload.
-Each AVS workload should have SOPs to govern operations.
-Without SOPs, teams drift from management best practices, so we recommend a continuous cycle of assessment and health checks for your AVS workload.
+This section aims to establish the operational framework for the Azure VMware Solution, along with the applications within the Software Defined Datacenter (SDDC).
+Standard operating procedures (SOPs) are documented processes for managing a workload, and each AVS workload should have SOPs to govern operations.
+A continuous cycle of assessment and health checks for your AVS workload utilizing the SOPs helps prevent drift from best practices and stay aligned with business objectives.

 ## Management & Monitoring & Analytics
 #### Impact _Operational Excellence_